Search suggestions update instantly to match the search query.

 Students support one another throughout the course: Those who have completed modules share insights with new students, and as you progress, you’ll take on this role yourself- building confidence and communication skills.

-Your schedule stays the same each term.
+Usually, your timetable stays the same each term.

-You will have two study days per week and two consecutive on-campus days, making it easier to plan work, study and personal commitments.
+You will have two consecutive on-campus days, making it easier to plan work, study and personal commitments.

-80% is on-campus learning, delivered face-to-face in small, interactive groups.
+Learning is on-campus, delivered face-to-face in small, interactive groups.

 Modules are grouped into related subject areas rather than taught in isolation.
 This helps you see how ideas connect across your discipline, build knowledge progressively, and apply learning more confidently to complex, real-world problems.